 Executive SummaryEven transportation companies could be ensnared in a future wave of lawsuits aimed at mitigating the effects of climate change, said executives of Praedicat in September.
 During a Rendez-Vous presentation they reviewed past climate cases against fossil fuel burning plants, ties to overall social inflation trends and a current crop of cases focused on the secondary effects of global warming.
 They also looked to the future, predicting near-term litigation events against the diesel and meat production industries—including transportation companies, and far into the future at climate effects like vector-borne pandemics and urban heatwaves.

-Robert Reville, chief executive officer and co-founder of Praedicat, asked the question during a virtual Reinsurance Rendez-Vous de Septembre presentation last week, after colleagues Stephen Jones, general counsel, and Adam Grossman, senior scientist of Praedicat, gave a summary of past waves of litigation against greenhouse gas emitters and developing waves against proximate defendants who don’t seem like natural contributors to global warming.
+Robert Reville, chief executive officer and co-founder of Praedicat, asked the question during a 2021 virtual Reinsurance Rendez-Vous de Septembre presentation, after colleagues Stephen Jones, general counsel, and Adam Grossman, senior scientist of Praedicat, gave a summary of past waves of litigation against greenhouse gas emitters and developing waves against proximate defendants who don’t seem like natural contributors to global warming.

 Reville’s reference to the “liability climate” was a suggestion that the dynamics of social inflation and litigation funding have spawned new tactics for bringing lawsuits seeking damages for climate change harms, after an initial wave of litigation failed to produce rulings against a narrow set of greenhouse gas emitters.